From Acne to Aging: Retinoid (Vitamin A) is Your Forever Ingredient

 “Retinoids truly are a pan-age therapy,” New York City dermatologist Robert Anolik told Allure.

 Benefits of this lifetime ingredient last for as long as you continue to use it.
 Skin doesn’t stop responding, though it will become acclimated, meaning you will maintain your benefits, but won’t see the kind of microexfoliation you did when you first started using it.
 That’s the point at which you can bump up to a higher percentage to keep pushing your results, or you can settle into maintenance mode.
-Vitamin A is safe for long-term use, but you’ll want to take a break if you’re pregnant or breast-feeding, as retinoids are not considered safe for baby.
+Retinoid (Vitamin A) is safe for long-term use, but you’ll want to take a break if you’re pregnant or breast-feeding, as retinoids are not considered safe for baby.

-Shop Vivant’s Vitamin A Therapies.
+Shop Vivant’s Retinoid Therapies.